siisee11/upbit-ts/README.md

 # @jasset/upbit

-Typed, minimal Upbit API helper focused on the endpoints currently used in this repo.
-It ships with REST helpers for balances, tickers, orderbooks, 1-minute candles, and basic order placement.
+A lightweight, fully typed TypeScript client for the Upbit API.
+Designed for developers who need a simple yet powerful interface for crypto trading and market data.
+Supports REST endpoints for balances, tickers, orderbooks, candles, and order management.

 ## Quickstart